seqeralabs/platform-installer/aws-ec2/README.md

 ### 1. AWS config profile

-Create an AWS configuration profile that it will be used to setup and deploy the EC2 instance where Seqera Platfom will be installed.
+Create an AWS configuration profile that it will be used to setup and deploy the EC2 instance where Seqera Platform will be installed.

 ```
 aws --profile <PROFILE NAME> configure